 In accordance with Graduate School policy, the Department accepts a maximum of 21 graduate level credit hours from another college or university toward fulfillment of the requirements of the Ph.D. degree.
 Students may submit requests for transfer of credit only after the successful completion of six credits of graduate level course work in CU Boulder campus with a 3.0 GPA.
 Transferred credits do not reduce the minimum registration requirements but may reduce the number of formal courses required.
 The Department may recommend to the Graduate Dean that a maximum of nine graduate level credit hours from another college or university apply toward the requirements of the M.A. degree, for those who plan to receive the terminal M.A. or the M.A. in progress.
 Students wishing to transfer credit toward the M.A. degree must first complete a satisfactory record of performance over at least one semester in residence.
-To clarify, students may transfer 21 credit hours for a Ph.D. and 9 for an M.A.
+In summary, students may transfer 21 credit hours for a Ph.D. and 9 for an M.A.

 Request for transfer of credit forms to submit for consideration by the Graduate Committee are available from the Graduate Program Assistant.
 All students intending to transfer credits-including those coming from universities within the CU system-must meet with their faculty advisors to determine the suitability of particular courses for transfer of credit.
-The advisor will consult other faculty members, as needed.
+The advisor will consult other faculty members as needed, and will make a recommendation to the Graduate Committee regarding credit transfer.
+The final decision rests with the Graduate Committee.
 Students can claim hours only for approved courses when they apply for candidacy.